 Online learners complete coursework through the Moodle platform.
 SCC students can access online tutoring, the library, academic advising, and technical support through the online learning portal.
 Once enrolled in an online or hybrid course, students must complete an online orientation course before beginning regularly scheduled classes in their program.

-SCC is regionally accredited from the Southern Association of Colleges and Schools Commission on Colleges (SACS).
+Surry Community College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-Fisher is regionally accredited from the New England Association of Schools and Colleges, Commission on Institutions of Higher Education (NEASC-CIHE).
+Southern New Hampshire University is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE)..